AIBlockOfficial/2Way.js/README.md

 ```

-`Item` assets can either be assigned to the default digital rights signature (DRS) or a unique DRS.
-When assets have different DRS identifiers they are **not** mutually interchangeable with each other.
+`Item` assets can either be assigned to the default genesis tx hash or a unique genesis tx hash.
+When assets have different genesis tx hash identifiers they are **not** mutually interchangeable with each other.

   <details>
   <summary>Response Content</summary>